-In determining if a position involving an assumption about the way the Commissioner of Taxation will exercise a discretion is a Category A RTP, you should consider:
+To determine if a position that involves an assumption about the way the Commissioner of Taxation will exercise a discretion is a Category A RTP, you should consider:

-- PS LA 2005/24 Application of General Anti-Avoidance Rules - subsection 284-15(2) of Schedule 1 to the Taxation AdministrationAct 1953 - the Revised Explanatory Memorandum to A New Tax System (Tax Administration) Bill (No 2) 2000 at paragraph 1.29.
+- PS LA 2005/24 Application of General Anti-Avoidance Rules - subsection 284-15(2) of Schedule 1 to the Taxation Administration Act 1953 - the Revised Explanatory Memorandum to A New Tax System (Tax Administration) Bill (No.2) 2000 at paragraph 1.29.

-Where an assumption about the exercise of the Commissioner's discretion forms part of a material Category A RTP, you must disclose the relevant legislative provision that relates to the discretion in the Basis for position field on the schedule.
+Where an assumption about the exercise of the Commissioner's discretion forms part of a material Category A RTP, you must disclose the relevant legislative provision that relates to the discretion.
+Include this in the Basis for position field on the schedule.